 To push the boundaries of Earth system science, you have to push the boundaries of computing.
-That's where Cheyenne comes in.
+That's where Derecho comes in.

-Cheyenne is funded by the National Science Foundation and the state of Wyoming, and it's housed at the NCAR-Wyoming Supercomputing Center along with the landmark data storage system known as GLADE, the Globally Accessible Data Environment.
+Derecho is funded by the National Science Foundation, and it's housed at the NCAR-Wyoming Supercomputing Center along with the landmark data storage system known as GLADE, the Globally Accessible Data Environment.

 NCAR also provides the community with specialized data analysis and visualization resources.